List of international goals scored by Pierre-Emerick Aubameyang

-Aubameyang has scored 39 goals in 84 caps for Gabon.
+Aubameyang scored 40 goals in 86 caps for Gabon.

-Pierre-Emerick Aubameyang is a professional footballer who represents the Gabon national football team as a forward.
+Pierre-Emerick Aubameyang is a professional footballer who represented the Gabon national team as a forward between 2009 and 2025.
 He scored on his international debut for the side in a 2−1 away win against Morocco on 28 March 2009.
-Since then, the 2015 African Footballer of the Year has scored 39 goals in 84 international appearances, making him the country's all-time top scorer.
-He surpassed Nzué Nguema's record of 23 goals on 8 September 2018, when he scored in a 1–1 Africa Cup of Nations qualifying draw against Burundi.
+In total, the 2015 African Footballer of the Year went on to score 40 goals in 86 international appearances, making him the country's all-time top scorer.
+He surpassed Théodore Nzue Nguema's previous record of 23 goals on 8 September 2018, when he scored in a 1–1 Africa Cup of Nations qualifying draw against Burundi.

-Aubameyang's only international hat-trick came in a 4−1 FIFA World Cup qualification home win against Niger on 15 June 2013, where all three goals were penalties, and he netted twice in a match on two occasions.
-Out of all his opponents, he has scored the most against Burkina Faso, netting five goals against "The Stallions".
-Aubameyang has scored five goals in the Africa Cup of Nations, seven in Africa Cup of Nations qualification and six in FIFA World Cup qualification.
-The remainder of his goals, twelve, have come in friendlies.
-Aubameyang's most productive calendar year in terms of international goals was 2015, when he scored five goals in ten games for "The Panthers".
-Despite playing for Gabon for over a decade, Aubameyang has never played a match at the FIFA World Cup and never won an international trophy.
+Aubameyang scored two international hat-tricks: the first came in a 4−1 FIFA World Cup qualification home win against Niger on 15 June 2013, where all three goals were penalties, and the second was against Gambia in a 4−3 World Cup qualifying win on 10 October 2025, where he scored four goals.
+Out of all his opponents, he scored the most against Gambia, netting six goals against "The Scorpions".
+Aubameyang scored six goals at the Africa Cup of Nations, nine in Africa Cup of Nations qualification, and thirteen in FIFA World Cup qualification.
+The remainder of his goals, twelve, came in friendlies.
+Aubameyang's most productive calendar year in terms of international goals was 2025, when he scored six goals in five games for "The Panthers".
+Despite featuring for Gabon for over a decade, Aubameyang never played a match at the FIFA World Cup finals, and never won an international trophy.

 Aubameyang's international career was frequently haunted with controversies and misfortune.
 He was often criticised for being absent from international duty and displaying poor on-field performances, with the team sometimes said to play better in his absence.
 Following a dispute with the Gabonese Football Federation in 2016, Aubameyang boycotted Gabonese media ahead of the 2017 Africa Cup of Nations, further separating Aubameyang's connection with Gabonese people.
 Nonetheless, his legacy as a reference point for Gabonese sporting excellence is evident; Gabon head coach Patrice Neveu claimed in 2022 that Aubameyang was "the greatest player in Gabon".